THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 3.2 Structure and Guidelines for Sponsors and Co-Sponsors

 Sponsors provide logistical and financial support to facilitators (golf courses and golf clubs) to provide Veterans with a facility to train, have practice rounds, tournaments, and championships.
-Sponsors main function is to collect and provide equipment, supplies, and monetary support to the facilitators and to carry-out their function and mission.
+Sponsors main function is to collect and provide equipment, supplies, and monetary support to the facilitators and to carry-out their function and mission in a support role.
 In most cases, sponsors operate under 501(c)(3) status.
-This allows these organizations to provide a tax-deduction incentive in collecting money and/or equipment from co-sponsors (individuals or organizations, companies, corporations) to support Operation DOG TAG.
+This allows these organizations to provide a tax-deduction incentive in collecting money and/or equipment from co-sponsors (individuals or organizations, companies, corporations) to support Operation DOG TAGS.
 Sponsors are encouraged to participate in designated tournaments and championships as players and provide logistic support, marketing, and volunteers to work tournaments.

 3.2.1 Sponsors are encouraged to elicit the help and the participation of local VFW’s and other veteran organizations.
 This provides specialized assistance to Veterans.